 - Home Price: $258,750 median purchase price, $1,302 median monthly rent

-- Crime Rate: Safer than 29% of Washington cities
+- Crime Rate: Safer than 31% of Vancouver neighborhoods

 Searching for the best places to raise a family in Vancouver?
 Give Bennington a look!
 There’s a great mix of condos, apartments, and Craftsman-style homes to choose from, and it’s close to exceptional public schools like Columbia Valley Elementary School, Shahala Middle School, and Union High School.
 Not to mention, you can find employment opportunities at Hewlett-Packard’s corporate campus or the Columbia Tech Center, both of which are located in Bennington!

 Things to Do in Bennington

 Shop at stores like Bed Bath & Beyond, Michael’s, and Ross Dress for Less at Columbia Crossing Shopping Center.
 Play a game of basketball, hang out on the playground, or walk along nature path at Columbia Tech Center Park.
 Take the family to learn more about Mt.
 St. Helens and watch the Trashcano explode at Cascades Volcano Observatory.
 Order sweet treats like Pear Frangipane, French Macarons, or Strawberry Mousse Cake at Baron Patisserie.
 Head to Catedral Tapatia for authentic Mexican dishes like the Super Burrito, Fajita Salad or Chicken Chimichanga.
 Try the Bomber Burger and wash it down with an Organic Tree Frog Pale Ale at Hopworks Urban Brewery.
 Or spend an evening tasting wines at English Estate Winery, the oldest vineyard and winery in Vancouver.

 - Home Price: $165,633 median purchase price; $316 median monthly rent

 - Crime Rate: Safer than 48% of Vancouver neighborhoods